-Some of the children may never return to their families because it is too difficult to determine their backgrounds, Red Cross spokeswoman Inah Kaloga told CNN on Friday.
+N'DJAMENA, Chad (CNN) -- Some of the 103 children at the center of an alleged international kidnapping case may never return to their families because it is too difficult to determine their backgrounds, a Red Cross spokeswoman said Friday.

-The charity says that the children were orphans from the Darfur region -- where the United Nations estimates 200,000 people have been killed in four years of conflict -- and that the group was taking them to host families in France.
+Zoe's Ark, the French charity that organized the trip, has said the children were orphans from Sudan's war-torn Darfur region and the group was taking them to host families in France.

 But after preliminary interviews with the children, aid agencies said Thursday it appeared most of them probably are not orphans and not from Sudan, but instead come from villages on the Chadian side of the border with Sudan.

-CNN's Nic Robertson and Al Goodman contributed to this report.
+CNN Correspondent Nic Robertson and Producer Sarah Sultoon contributed to this report